 I like words, and seem to have rather a lot of them, so I'm afraid to get to the recipes you may have to rummage through them.
 I have written two books full of them (see the books section)

 I'm passionate about lemons, cheese, red wine, Campari, coffee, anything bitter, butter and anchovies, custard, clotted cream and cats.
 I also have a soft spot for iced buns, and sold them for a while, under the alias Puns & Buns.
 My desert island meal - seeing as you ask - would be spaghetti with clams probably followed by quince trifle - no jelly.
 Then a cream tea, for gentle overkill.

-After graduating I worked in lots of London restaurants (Spring, The Dock Kitchen, Morito, Ellory-now-Leroy), as well as cooking for events, weddings, markets stalls and pop ups.
+Originally from Devon, I trained at Leiths School of Food & Wine after a degree & Masters in English Literature.
+After graduating I worked in London restaurants (inc. Spring, The Dock Kitchen, Morito, Moro, Ellory-now-Leroy), as well as cooking for events, weddings, markets stalls and pop ups.

 In between kitchen jobs I worked in publishing at Bloomsbury, Profile, Slightly Foxed and Prospect Books where I mostly made coffee and bad jokes.

 I've been featured in PPC, Code, The Evening Standard and Waitrose, The Guardian, Elle, Conde Nast Traveller, Olive, The Times, The Financial Times, The Telegraph, The Sunday Times, Sunday Brunch, The New York Times, Eater, etc. I've also written for The Food Almanac and Il Corriere della Sera.

 In 2017 I moved from London to Sardinia and began writing, drawing and cooking full-time, as well as teaching English.